asimonia/ReactBasicsProject/README.md

 getInitialState: Component method for defining the initial state of your component.
 Flux: A pattern for organizing your state in an application.
 Redux: A popular library for managing application state and state changes.

+## Updating State
+Build a component that will store a player’s score as internal state.
+We will also add buttons that can change the state of our component.